NCAR/DART/observations/obs_converters/radar/radar.rst

 ``create_obs_radar_sequence`` generates one or more sets of synthetic radar observations.
 Change into the ``work`` subdirectory and run ``quickbuild.csh`` to build this program.

 Many DART users working with radar observations are using the WRF Weather and Research Forecast model.
-See the `WRF tests directory <../../../models/wrf/regression/Radar/README>`__ for pointers to data to run a radar test case.
+See the WRF tests directory in ``DART/models/wrf/regression/Radar/`` for pointers to data to run a radar test case.

 In addition to the programs available in the DART distribution, the following external program produces DART observation sequence files: